-Media Studies is central to understanding twenty-first-century culture.
-It is a relevant and challenging subject where you can explore a diverse range of topics such as consumers and producers in film, TV, social media, video games, and the music industry.
-We live in the midst of the 'Information Age' where media constantly saturates our everyday lives.
-Whether we use iPads, television, or simply go to the cinema we are constantly consuming media and sharing our thoughts with others.
-Media Studies gives students the opportunity to become confident discerners of all types of media, as well as starting their journey in a more professional context.
+Media Studies is central to and challenging subject where you can explore a diverse range of topics such as consumers and producers in film, TV, social media, video games, and the midst of the 'Information Age' where media constantly saturates our everyday lives.
+Whether we use iPads, television, or simply go to the consuming media and sharing Media Studies gives students the opportunity to become confident discerners of all types of media, as well as more professional context.